Ian729/NewsArchive/README.md

 * Young practitioners are helping make stained glass, which fell out of fashion over two decades ago, a vibrant art form in Australia once again.
 * The firefighters were ending a 12-hour shift battling the Airport fire, one of the biggest blazes in California this year.
 * Plus, French drag is here to stay.
-* Pulasan made landfall near the Chinese megacity, days after it was hit by its strongest typhoon in decades, bringing flood and landslide risks.
-* The Japanese electronics manufacturer Icom said it stopped making the walkie-talkie model in 2014 and has warned about fake versions for several years.
-* Plus, Kamala Harris courts Latino voters.

 ![Asian](./asian.png)